sbg/VBT-TrioAnalysis/README.md

 ### --help [Will be implemented]
-A **single** parameter mode which prints all parameter options to the console. (./vbt varComp -help)
+A **single** parameter mode which prints all parameter options to the console. (./vbt mendelian -help)

 ### -father <father_vcf_path>